ingadhoc/sale/sale_stock_analytic/README.rst

 Sale Stock Analytic
 ====================

-It adds functionality to Analytic Tags in sale orders and stock moves.
+It adds functionality to Analytic Tags in stock moves.

 Installation
 ============